Trees for Reading progress

 Business community tree-planting fund

-These organisations have donated small amounts, which are adding up to help us bring more business-funded trees to Reading:
+These organisations have donated smaller amounts, which are adding up to help us bring more business-funded trees to Reading:

 Craft Box Club – Founder Adam Roe has committed to donating £1 to Trees for Reading for every new subscriber to his eco-friendly craft box scheme.